Where is Nepal

 Nepali people are the friendliest people.
 The people of Nepal considered visitors equal to God.
 Once you visit a Nepali family in the Village area, they will invite you to the meal, serve you, and take care of your needs during your stay.
 As they believe in “Aathithi deva Baba” meaning, Guest as God.
 You can find the difference in the attitude of people living in the village and cities areas.
 As most of the people in the city area are busy with their daily life, they care less about others’ matters.
 But overall, people are friendly and warm.
 However, people in the village will keep you company, welcome you, become your guide, and take care of your needs.

 Once you start knowing people Nepal is no longer a stranger place and you are no longer a stranger.
 Despite the difference in castes and religion, there is a feeling of brotherhood among every Nepali people.

 The profession of Nepal People

 Nepal People are hardworking, brave, and friendly.
-Most of the people are active in Agricultural occupation.
+Most people are active in Agricultural occupations.
 Nepal is an agricultural country and most of the people are farmers here.
 However, the occupation of Nepal people differs according to the geological region.
 As most of the people in the Himalayan region are engaged in tourism Industries.
-Mountains in Nepal are famous in the world as Nepal is home to the world’s tallest peaks including Everest.
+The mountains in Nepal are famous in the world as Nepal is home to the world’s tallest peaks including Everest.
 The 1st person to reach the summit of Everest was also Nepali, Tenzing Norgay Sherpa with Sir Edmund Hillary from New Zealand.
-Similarly, people in the Hilly Region are active in Agriculture as well as the people living in cities are occupied with various business and trading.
-Likewise, people in Terai are farmers and also traders and engaged in several large scale and small scale industries.
+Similarly, people in the Hilly Region are active in Agriculture as well as the people living in cities are occupied with various businesses and trading.
+Likewise, people in Terai are farmers and also traders and engaged in several large-scale and small-scale industries.

 Nepal People according to Geographical Region